 Introducing Bioengineering in Kindergarten

-CRISPEE is a tangible tool for young children ages 5-8 years to explore developmentally appropriate concepts from bioengineering and gene-editing.
-CRISPEE is currently being pilot-tested at early childhood museums and learning settings around the Greater Boston area.
-This project is part of a collaboration with the Wellesley College Human-Computer Interaction Lab, and sponsored by the National Science Foundation (Grant No. IIS-1149530).
+CRISPEE is a tangible tool for young children ages 5-8 years to explore the metaphor of a coding language for living organisms.
+Through a developmentally appropriate tool and curriculum resources, children can explore concepts from bioengineering and gene-editing a.
+CRISPEE was developed as part of an NSF-funded Making the Invisible Tangible research project (NSF Grant No. 1564018) and pilot-tested at early childhood museums and learning settings around the Greater Boston area from 2017 to 2019.
+This project is a collaboration between the DevTech Research Group at Tufts University the Wellesley College Human-Computer Interaction Lab.

 Check out the Tufts Graduate School of Arts, Sciences, and Engineering spotlight article on Amanda Strawhacker, a DevTech Ph.D.
 Student working to develop the CRISPEE technology and curriculum.

-In addition to developing CRISPEE, our team is currently creating curricular resources, including lesson plans with best-practice recommendations for exploring bioengineering, a storybook to introduce children to the CRISPEE tool, and a series of short videos and digital games to reinforce key scientific concepts of genetics and engineering.
+In addition to developing CRISPEE, our team has created pilot curricular resources, including lesson plans with practice recommendations for exploring bioengineering and a storybook to introduce children to the CRISPEE tool, and a series of activities, worksheets, and anchor charts to reinforce key concepts of bioengineering.